History of encyclopedias: International development

 The first major Danish encyclopedia was Salmonsens Konversationsleksikon (19 volumes, 1893–1911).

 In Norway, encyclopedias follow the unique history of the Norwegian language, the Bokmål variant having branched off from Danish during the 19th century.
 After the national independence in 1905, publisher Aschehoug (owned by William Martin Nygaard) hired librarian Haakon Nyhuus to edit Illustreret norsk konversationsleksikon (6 volumes, 1907–1913), in later editions known as Aschehougs konversasjonsleksikon.
 In the Nynorsk variant of the language, Norsk Allkunnebok (10 volumes, 1948–1966) was the only encyclopedia until the arrival of Wikipedia.

 The first major Finnish encyclopedia was Tietosanakirja (11 volumes, 1909–1922).
 Inspired by the minority language example of Norsk Allkunnebok, a Swedish-language encyclopedia of Finland was initiated in 1969 and eventually published as Uppslagsverket Finland (3 volumes, 1982–1985; 2nd edition in 5 volumes, 2003–2007).
 With such a small market, the sales revenue only covered the printing cost, while editors were paid by endowments.
-In 2009 the entire contents was made available online, free of charge.
+In 2009, the entire contents were made available online, free of charge.

 Already during czarist Russian rule, two editions appeared of the Latvian Konversācijas vārdnīca (2 volumes, 1891–1893; 4 volumes, 1906–1921).
 The larger Latviešu konversācijas vārdnīca (21 volumes, A–Tjepolo, 1927–1940) was interrupted by World War II and never completed.
 After the war, Latvian emigrants in Sweden published Latvju enciklopēdija (3 volumes, 1950–1956, with a supplement volume in 1962).
 Soviet authorize published Latvijas PSR mazās enciklopēdijas (3 volumes, 1967–1970) and Latvijas padomju enciklopēdija (10 volumes, 1981–1988).

 Similarly, in the history of Lithuanian encyclopedias, the Lietuviškoji enciklopedija (9 volumes A–J, 1933–1941) was interrupted by World War II and never completed.
 Lithuanian emigrants in the United States published Lietuvių enciklopedija (35 volumes, 1953–1966).
 Soviet authorities published Mažoji lietuviškoji tarybinė enciklopedija (3 volumes, 1966–1971), Lietuviškoji tarybinė enciklopedija (12 volumes, 1976–1985), and Tarybų Lietuvos enciklopedija (4 volumes, 1985–1988).

-First Turkish encyclopedia was Kamus-ül-Ulûm ve’l-Maarif written by Ali Suvai in 1870 after that Ahmet Rifat Efendi's 7 volumes work "Lûgaat-i Tarihiye ve Coğrafiye" (Dictionary of History and Geography) published in Istanbul at 1881.
+The first Turkish encyclopedia was Kamus-ül-Ulûm ve’l-Maarif, written by Ali Suvai in 1870; after that, Ahmet Rifat Efendi's 7-volume work "Lûgaat-i Tarihiye ve Coğrafiye" (Dictionary of History and Geography) was published in Istanbul in 1881.